repository-preservation/lcmap-ccdc/docs/faq.rst

 * Network access to all deployed services
 * Full name and tag of Docker image to use from hub.docker.com.

-In addition to this, you will need to control your performance levels and resources utilization via the following:
+To control performance levels and resources utilization:

 * `INITIAL_PARTITION_COUNT`
 * `PRODUCT_PARTITION_COUNT`